Fertility Preservation for Men

 Radiation Shielding

 Radiation therapy can lead to infertility if the testicles are within the radiation field.
-In some cases, only one testicle is in the radiation field and can be protected.
-A lead shield can be used to protect one or both testicles in certain instances.
+In some cases, only one testicle can be protected in the radiation field.
+A lead shield can protect one or both testicles in certain instances.
 This is called gonadal shielding or gonadal preservation.
 This may help maintain fertility.
 However, you should check with your provider about how long you should wait after treatment has ended to try to father a child.

 Other Preservation Techniques Being Studied

-While sperm banking is a good choice for many, there are men who cannot put off treatment by a few days to bank sperm.
+While sperm banking is a good choice for many, some men cannot put off treatment by a few days to bank sperm.
 In addition, boys treated before puberty do not yet produce sperm and cannot bank.
 The techniques below are being studied, but are still in the research stage.

 Testicular Tissue Freezing